 Does your business follow traditional employee policies, such as limited sick leave and minimal vacation time?
 Are you giving with PTO and understanding of childcare issues?
 Being generous in your approach to employee policies creates a better employee experience.
 Pay back the employees who work hard for you by maintaining good faith and goodwill.

 This goes for your customers, too.
 Do you go out of your way to go the extra mile?
 Are you willing to throw in some discounts when times are hard?
 Do you offer things like free virtual events that are of value to your clients?
-In the case of promising business relationships, nice guys certainly don’t finish last.
+In the case of promising business relationships, few things are more important than a strong human connection.